aolsenjazz/libsamplerate-js/README.md

 let inputSampleRate = 44100;
 let outputSampleRate = 16000; // or another target sample rate

-create(nChannels, inputSampleRate, outputSampleRate, {
+// somewhere in the declaration of your Processor: create(nChannels, inputSampleRate, outputSampleRate, {
   converterType: ConverterType.SRC_SINC_BEST_QUALITY, // or some other quality }).then((src) => {